gloinul/draft-westerlund-tsvwg-sctp-crypto-chunk/draft-westerlund-tsvwg-sctp-crypto-chunk.md

 ## Timeout During KEY Handshake or Validation (ETMOUT) {#etmout}

-Whenever a T-valid timeout occurs, the SCTP Host will send an ERROR chunk with ETMOUT cause (specified in
+Whenever a T-valid timeout occurs, the SCTP endpoint will send an ERROR chunk with ETMOUT cause (specified in
 {{sctp-Crypto-new-error-causes}}).
 Depending on the state, and additional Cause-Specific code will be added.